danstarns/DGQL/README.md

 } as user
 ```

-The lack of schema means no validation or type checking is done but on the flip-side you can formulate ad-hoc queries, using a maybe more familiar language; GraphQL.
+The lack of schema means no validation or type checking is performed, usually the expensive part of GraphQL execution.
+The flip-side to this is that; you can formulate ad-hoc queries using a maybe more familiar language; GraphQL.
 Using this language enables developers to receive a JSON like structure, similar in-shape to there formulated query, thus making the response more predictable & easier to manage.

 ## Usage